gepizar/tvn-archivo-historico/docs/retrieval/query_patterns.md

 ### Combined Structured Filters

-- "Forest chunks with at least three characters, including Character X"
+- "Forest chunks with at least three persons, including Person X"
+- "All chunks where this person appears in any content type"
 - "All chunks where this actor appears in any series"
 - "Nighttime car scenes in Season 3"
-- "All chunks in New York with Character X and Character Y present"
+- "All chunks in New York with Person X and Person Y present"
 - "All chunks set in Albuquerque where Walter White and Jesse Pinkman appear together"
-- "Chunks in a specific city with multiple characters (3+) present"
+- "Chunks in a specific city with multiple persons (3+) present"
 - "All chunks in King's Landing with at least four characters"
+- "All news segments with this anchor in the studio"
+- "All chunks where Person X appears as a reporter in news programs"

 ### Required Chunk Object Fields